talksub/covid19-data/README.md

 # covid19-data
-Coronavirus COVID-19 dataset for cases, deaths, recovered in the US, Canada, and UK.
+Coronavirus COVID-19 dataset for cases, deaths, recovered in the US (United States), Canada, and UK (United Kingdom).